New Babies/New Parents

 This ritual, begun by Sephardic Jews (Jews from Western Europe and Yemen) but now practiced by many Ashkenazic Jews (Jews of Eastern European descent), celebrates the daughter in prayer and poem, followed by, of course, a meal with the whole family.

-If you are interested in celebrating with us, please contact Carrie in the office at 215-677-1600 ext.
-205 or e-mail her at office@shaareshamayim.org.
+If you are interested in celebrating with us, please let us know about the birth of your baby by clicking here, or contact Carrie in the office at 215-677-1600, or e-mail office@shaareshamayim.org.

 Upcoming This Week / Services